dblanding/Pico-MicroPython-smart-car/readme.md

     * [Bytes N Bits web page](https://bytesnbits.co.uk/web-control-panel-web-page/)
     * [Github Repo](https://github.com/getis/micropython-web-control-panel)

-But first, just to get started, I will use a more primitive, basic wewb control interface.
+But first, just to get started, I will use a more primitive, basic web control interface.
 Christopher Barnatt shows a very simple [Pi Pico W WiFi Controlled Robot](https://www.explainingcomputers.com/pi_pico_w_robot.html)
 * The robot runs a basic webserver displaying a very simple form with 5 buttons.

 ![webpage form](imgs/5-button_form.png)

 This looks just right for this project.
 Simple and straightforward.
 I just need the webserver to run asynchronously so it doesn't block the robot's navigation code.
-* `pico_car+webserver.py` is the final code for the pico car with the navigation code and web interface bundled together.
+* `pico_car+webserver.py` combines the web interface code the navigation code bundled together.

 ## Pause for project assessment

 At this point, I have a nice, cheap mobile car platform for testing various robot-related concepts.
 And it is all running on the PICO-W.

 Right now, if I set the car on the floor and turn it on, and then go to my laptop and browse to the car's webserver url (192.168.1.64), I get the car's 5-button navigtation panel.
-* If I click the **Back** button, the car drives in reverse and it uses the PID feedback from the IMU to drive roughly stragiht in reverse (with some minor steering oscillations) until it arrives to within  250 mm of a wall.
+* If I click the **Back** button, the car drives in reverse and it uses the PID feedback from the IMU to drive roughly straight in reverse (with some minor steering oscillations) until it arrives to within  250 mm of a wall.
 * However if I click on the **Forward** button, the car goes forward, but drives as if it had a *steering wheel* that was turned 90 degrees to the left.
     * The left wheel was runnning slower than the right one.
     * Probably due to friction (I thought)